ran-weii/ran-weii.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-This site is the equivalence of my [Substack site](https://latentobservations.substack.com/) but offers a slightly better math reading experience.
+This site is the equivalent of my [Substack site](https://latentobservations.substack.com/) but offers a slightly better math reading experience.

 ## Niche topics in ML and CogSci
-**LatentObservations** aims to raise public awareness on niche topics in machine learning and cognitive science.
+**LatentObservations** explores niche topics in machine learning and cognitive science.
 Although the nicheness of a topic is completely determined by my weird research taste, currently it tends to be biased towards Bayesian approaches to ML and CogSci.

 ![](/assets/logo/latent_observations_logo.png)